 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. knowledge and understanding of contemporary emergency management practice in Australia and internationally
+1. Describe the basic principles that underpin contemporary emergency management practice in Australia and internationally.

 Fees for next year will be published in October.
 The fees above only apply for the year shown.